poskadesign/django-alt/readme.md

 - Cumbersome lifecycle hooks (e.g. code to execute upon object creation).
 - Allow more declarative expressions while making it easy to *spice* them up.

+### Solution

 This package aims to help solving these problems.
+It allows a notion of a `validator` &ndash; an encapsulation of domain logic for a given model.
+Validators allow you to:
+ - Handle before and after lifecycle events of model changes (creation, update, deletion).
+ - Write arbitrary methods to clean and validate individual fields that are automatically called when needed.
+ - Write arbitrary methods to validate interdependent fields.

+This package also includes `managers` and `endpoints` &ndash; means to automate validated model object management as REST resources (or not).
+A plentiful of shorthand helpers make validating CRUD ops feel like a breeze.
+Validators also easily tie into existing infrastructure.

+Be sure to also
+checkout [`recipes.md`](https://github.com/poskadesign/django-alt/blob/master/docs/recipes.md)
-Be sure to also checkout [`recipes.md`](https://github.com/poskadesign/django-alt/blob/master/docs/recipes.md) for quick&ndash;starting and more examples or [`indepth.md`](https://github.com/poskadesign/django-alt/blob/master/docs/indepth.md)
+for quick&ndash;starting and more examples or [`indepth.md`](https://github.com/poskadesign/django-alt/blob/master/docs/indepth.md)